What's your decision process regarding fully opening the church?

 What about the MVF Kids Ministry?

-What precautions are being taken for when the building opens up?
+What precautions are being taken as the building opens back up?

-We're already prepping for that.
-We'll continue with deep cleaning inside and outside the building, and we've purchased a special spray for our auditorium chairs.
-We're also increasing our volunteers because there will be a need for cleaning and disinfecting restrooms, door handles, and hospitality supplies during and between services, youth group meetings, and other large gatherings.
+We're practicing deep cleaning inside the building, especially in high-touch areas.
+We've purchased a special spray for our auditorium chairs and mist them after each service.
+We've installed multiple hand-sanitizing stations throughout the building.
+We've also increased our volunteers so we can clean and disinfect our restrooms, door handles, and other high-touch surfaces after services, youth group meetings, and other large gatherings.
 So if you're looking for a place to jump in...